smck83/qrcode-api/README.md

  e.g.
  `https://localhost:8000/generate-qr-code?message=https://example.com`

-Similiar qrcode GET API here (fork of a project that works for POST) and can be hosted as a Cloudflare Worker (free) https://github.com/smck83/qrcode-cloudflare-worker
+Similiar qrcode GET API here (which is a modified fork of a project that requires a POST) and can be hosted as a Cloudflare Worker (free) https://github.com/smck83/qrcode-cloudflare-worker

  ## URL shortnening